Luanda Angola Travel Guide

 Always reconfirm your flight status and terminal before heading to the airport.

-Traffic in Luanda is heavy; generously plan your travel time to the airport.
+Traffic in Luanda is heavy; generously plan your time it takes to get to the airport.

 Have your passport and any necessary departure documents readily available.

-Stay informed about airport transitions and local traffic conditions.
+Stay informed about airport transitions and traffic in the town conditions.